 What is the festival all about?

-Songkran, the Thai New Year festival, is a vibrant and joyous celebration that takes place annually in mid-April.
-Spanning several days, Songkran is renowned for its exuberant water fights, symbolizing the cleansing of the past year’s misfortunes and the welcoming of a fresh start.
+Songkran, the Thai New Year festival, is a joyous celebration that takes place annually in mid-April.
+Over several days you will experience crazy water fights that symbolizes the cleansing of the past year’s misfortunes and welcomes a fresh start.

-Traditional rituals, such as the pouring of scented water on Buddha statues and the hands of elders as a gesture of respect, add a cultural depth to the festivities.
+There are also traditional rituals that happen during Songkran.
+One of these includes pouring scented water on Buddha statues and the hands of elders as a gesture of respect.

-Amidst the water festivities, lively parades, cultural performances, and vibrant processions take place, showcasing Thailand’s rich heritage.
+During the water festivities, there are also lively parades, cultural performances, and vibrant processions that display Thailand’s rich heritage.

 Why is it good for kids?

-The traditional aspects of Songkran offer valuable opportunities for children to learn about Thai customs and traditions.
-Moreover, the festival’s emphasis on renewal and starting anew can impart positive values to children.
+The traditional aspects of Songkran also offer valuable opportunities for children to learn about Thai customs and traditions.

 Read this article on Lonely Planet for a complete guide.